Skip to content

 • Change one setting at a time and observe at least one full day.

-• If unmanaged household load regularly causes budget misses, use Conservative unmanaged reserve.
+• If background household usage regularly causes budget misses, use Conservative background usage reserve.

-• If too much budget is held back from managed devices, use Balanced unmanaged reserve.
+• If too much budget is held back from managed devices, use Balanced background usage reserve.

 • If plan movement by price is too aggressive, lower Managed device flexibility.

-• If the budget cannot be fully allocated under capacity and historical caps, the Budget UI shows an allocation warning; lower the daily budget or raise the relevant capacity/load assumptions.
+• If the budget cannot be fully allocated under capacity and historical caps, the Budget UI shows an allocation warning; lower the daily budget or review which devices count as managed versus background usage.
+The hard cap itself reflects a physical breaker or grid-tariff limit and is not a tuning knob.

-• If confidence stays low, verify regular power reporting and controlled/uncontrolled split data.
+• If confidence stays low, verify regular power reporting and managed/background split data.

 8) Debug fields to inspect